DrEmoji/AJCBots/README.md

 - Improper or excessive use can result in:
   - **Account bans**
   - **IP bans**

 **Not all accounts will successfully connect or function**.
-Failures may occur due to unstable or faulty game servers, rate limiting, or the use of unreliable or blocked proxy services.
+Failures may occur due to unstable or faulty servers, rate limiting, or the use of unreliable or blocked proxy services.

 You are solely responsible for how this software is used.

 ---